humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 <img width="1331" height="745" alt="Screenshot 2025-08-29 at 11 17 13 AM" src="https://github.com/user-attachments/assets/305d3716-cb5c-4c1d-bb2b-bc035b35540b" />

-When you review the research and the plans
+When you review the research and the plans, you get more leverage than you do when you review the code.
+(By the way, one of our primary focuses @ [humanlayer](https://hlyr.dev/code) is helping teams build and leverage high-quality workflow prompts, and in creating great collaboration workflows for ai-generated code and specs).

 ### What is code review for?